pzelnip/pycascades2021/Readme.md

 - Mariatta: same for her, already working from home.
 2 kids who didn't go to school for awhile, hard to juggle competing priorities.
 - Carol: definitely less productive.
 Emotional toll.
-- Guido: was tehcnically not working when COVID hit.
+- Guido: was technically not working when COVID hit.
 Kept active for awhile, then parks were shut down, etc, then things changed.
 Pattern matching PEP review process was frustrating/drawn out.
 Ultimately left retirement & went to MS.

-### Now With Covid, How Have You All Recreated Collaboration Virtually?
+### Now With COVID, How Have You All Recreated Collaboration Virtually?

 - Mariatta: Python Language Summit, had to cancel in-person, last minute decided to do virtual.
 Planned in very short time.
 Virtual sprint in Oct, # of PRs